What You Can Do

 Most university teacher education programs devote little time to training prospective teachers in classroom management.
 Teachers entering the classroom without effective classroom management skills often develop defensive behaviors as a reaction to the disruptive behavior of students, which leads to ineffective teaching.

-The AFT offers school employees extensive training in classroom management through the Educational Research and Dissemination (ER&D) program.
+The AFT offers school employees extensive training in classroom management through the AFT Professional Development Program for Educators.
 This program is among the most well received of all the professional development offerings of the AFT.
-The techniques taught in the ER&D classroom management and group management modules are thoroughly researched and field tested.
+The techniques taught in the AFT Professional Development Program for Educators classroom management and group management modules are thoroughly researched and field tested.
 They work.
 However, the number of teachers the AFT has been able to reach through this training is small compared to the demand.
 Colleges of Education must make this type of training a requirement for all prospective teachers, and school districts should begin to offer classroom management training to current staff.
 However, even the most effective classroom management practices will be less effective if they are not practiced in the context of a districtwide discipline policy.